WALDORF PROGRAMME

 • The Main Lesson Block

-We start each morning with a 'Main Lesson' - a two-hour immersion into a single academic subject.
+We start each morning with a 'Main Lesson' - about an 1,5 hours immersion into a single academic subject.
 This allows students to fully inhabit a subject and achieve deep comprehension.

 • Rhythm and Breathing